NIVANorge/Mobius/README.md

 ![Alt text](Documentation/img/mobiviewpersist.png?raw=true "Example of running the PERSiST model in MobiView.")

+There is now [documentation](Documentation/mobiview_documentation.pdf) for MobiView.
+Below is a quick start guide.

 ### Getting MobiView

 You can download a compiled version of MobiView from ftp://mobiserver.niva.no/ (downloadable binary is Windows only).
 If you want to [compile it yourself](https://github.com/NIVANorge/MobiView#building-mobiview-yourself) feel free, you need to install Ultimate++.